Vrekt/LunarGdx/README.md

 **Lunar is still in very early development, expect many, many changes.**

+#### What's Coming
+Lunar has been majorly overhauled since last release in October.
+None of the documentation reflects the new API.

+I will soon be updating this repo with all current information and more examples once a few more issues are ironed out.

+Until then you can;
+- a) Use the old release from October, all current documentation will show you how to use Lunar.
+- b) Go in blind and use current repo and try to build something.
+The code does have comments and documentation spread around.
+- c) Wait.

 #### Features
 - Networked box2d worlds..
 (WIP)
 - Networked player moving and velocity.